 - Save with balance transfers: You could save money on interest by moving a credit card balance on a high-interest card to one with a lower rate.

-Disadvantages of being a multiple credit card holder
+Disadvantages of having multiple credit cards

 The cons of having multiple cards include: